zolwojtek/AI-workshop/src/README.md

 ⚠️ **Important**:
 - Never commit your `.env` file to version control
 - Ensure `.env` is listed in your `.gitignore` file
-- Keep your API keys secure and rotate them regularly